There’s no doubt that airplanes are cold, so you might be wondering if bringing a heating pad on a plane is a viable way to keep warm.

 However, keep in mind that the airline you are flying with will consider a blanket to be part of your personal item allowance if it doesn’t fit inside your carry on bag.

-Can You Bring a Pillow on a Plane?
+You Can Bring a Pillow Too

 You can bring a pillow on a plane in both your carry on and checked bags.